Ericsson/codechecker/config/config.md

 ### Checker severity map
 checker_severity_map.json file contains a mapping between a checker name and a severity level.
-Severity levels can be found in the shared.thrift file.
+Severity levels can be found in the codechecker_api_shared.thrift file.

 The following severity levels are defined: